open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- In addition to generic attributes defined for the metric, Event Hubs Bus instrumentation SHOULD report following attributes:
+- In addition to generic attributes defined for the metric, Event Hubs instrumentations SHOULD report the following attributes (according to their [requirement levels](#event-hubs-attributes)):
-  * `messaging.eventhubs.destination.partition.id` when partition Id is provided to the producer client by the application.
+  * `messaging.eventhubs.destination.partition.id`

 #### Metric: `messaging.deliver.duration`